Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 Note that what this routine must access is the raw physical device sectors, not partition sectors.
 The driver does not need to know anything about device partitioning.

-The number of the first sector to read or write is a 32 bit number which is supplied in a memory area whose address is pointed by DE.
+The number of the first sector to read or write is a 32 bit number which is supplied in a memory area whose address is passed in DE.
 This address will never be on page 1, therefore the driver does not need to worry about paging and can access this data directly.
 The same applies to the sectors data source or destination address.

 The available sector numbers must range from zero to the number of available sectors (as reported by _[4.6.2.
 Device query 2: Get device parameters](#462-device-query-2-get-device-parameters)_) minus one.
 If zero available sectors are reported, then the range of available sectors is undefined unless the driver developer explicitly documents it.

 This routine must work for all block devices.
 If a non-block device supports reading and/or writing sectors, this routine may optionally work with that device as well.

 The `.IDEVN` error must be returned only for device numbers that don't exist in the driver.
 For a device that exists but is currently unavailable (for example a removable device with no medium inserted, or an empty card slot) the routine must return `.NRDY` instead; otherwise, accessing a drive mapped to an offline device will report the wrong error.
-This distinction didn't exist in Nextor 2, so it deserves special attention when porting old driver code (see _[the driver migration guide](Nextor%203.0%20Driver%20Migration%20Guide.md)_).
+This distinction didn't exist in Nextor 2, so it deserves special attention when porting old driver code (see [the driver migration guide](Nextor%203.0%20Driver%20Migration%20Guide.md)).

 If the device is a floppy disk drive (as reported by the driver via _[4.6.2.
 Device query 2: Get device parameters](#462-device-query-2-get-device-parameters)_) then the routine should use the media descriptor byte passed in C in order to determine the correct disk geometry.
 This byte is obtained from the disk's boot sector itself, so before it's available this routine will be called with C=0; the driver should assume a sensible default disk geometry in this case.
 For any other kind of device the value passed in C will be zero and should be ignored.